Contrastive Learning of Musical Representations: Method

 \subsection{Batch Composition}

+A larger batch size $N$ makes the contrastive learning objective harder -- there are simply more negative examples the anchor sample needs to identify the positive sample from -- but it can substantially improve model performance \cite{chen_simple_2020}.
 We sample one song from the batch, augment it into two examples, and treat them as the positive pair.
 We treated the remaining $2(N-1)$ examples in the batch as negative examples, and did not sample the negative examples explicitly.
-A larger batch size makes the model's objective harder -- there are simply more negative samples the anchor sample needs to identify the positve samle from -- but it can substantially improve model performance \cite{chen_simple_2020}.
-This introduces a practical problem for raw audio when training on a GPU, as the input dimensionality of a raw waveform increases for higher sample rates.
-The batch size can be increased more easily when audio is re-sampled at lower sampling rates.

-Alternatively, multiple GPU's can be used for training, but this introduces another practical problem: batch normalisation is used in the encoder to stabilise training \cite{batch_normalisation} .
-When training in a parallel manner, the batch normalisation statistics are usually aggregated locally per device.
-Positive examples are sampled on the same device, leading to potential leakage of batch statistics which improves training loss, but counteracts learning of useful representations.
-We used global batch normalisation, which aggregates the batch statistics over all devices during parallel training, to alleviate this issue.
-We leave the effect of different stabilisation strategies, e.g., layer normalisation \cite{henaff2019data}, for future work.
+Larger batch sizes introduces a practical problem for raw audio when training on a GPU, as their input dimensionality increases for higher sample rates.
+When training on multiple GPU's, we used global batch normalisation, i.e., we aggregate the batch statistics over all devices during parallel training, to avoid potential leakage of batch statistics because the positive examples are sampled on the same device (which improves training loss, but counteracts learning of useful representations).